aiyengar2/charts/packages/rancher-windows-exporter/charts/README.md

 A Rancher chart based on the [prometheus-community/windows-exporter](https://github.com/prometheus-community/windows_exporter) project (previously called wmi-exporter) that sets up a DaemonSet of clients that can scrape windows-exporter metrics from Windows nodes on a Kubernetes cluster.

-A [Prometheus Operator](https://github.com/coreos/prometheus-operator) ServiceMonitor CR and PrometheusRule CR are also created by this chart to collect metrics and prefix the resulting series with `wmi_`.
+A [Prometheus Operator](https://github.com/coreos/prometheus-operator) ServiceMonitor CR and PrometheusRule CR are also created by this chart to collect metrics and add some recording rules to map `wmi_` series with their OS-agnostic counterparts.

 ## Node Requirements